 The insurance claims submission process can be cumbersome, and when done incorrectly, can slow reimbursements to your office.
 One solution is to use a tool that allows you to convert all patients, regardless of insurance plan, into patients who pay in full upfront, and then get reimbursed by their insurance plan.

 Since November of 2018, I have been co-managing the optical at an optometric practice.
-We immediately added Patch.
+We immediately added Anagram.
 Our office was recently able to drop a major vision insurance.
 Now that we are no longer a provider for that plan, we still can offer patients with that plan the option of purchasing with us.
-We still participate with one vision plan, but are able to use Patch to retain patients that have the other plans in our area.
+We still participate with one vision plan, but are able to use Anagram to retain patients that have the other plans in our area.

 Other Articles to Explore

 Anagram allows us to easily collect full payment for all services and products from patients, and then submit a claim on their behalf, regardless of whether our office is on the patient’s insurance panel.
 The one caveat is that Anagram can only be used for the agreed contract (with the insurance company) reimbursement amount.
 Patch can only be used for full fees when the patient is seeking out-of-network care, or with private pay.

 The patient is not restricted on frame or lens selection, and we are able to extend a self-pay discount to patients who are going out of network.
 Patients receive their vision-plan reimbursement directly after we have submitted their claim through Anagram.

 Submitting a claim for patients after their eyewear or contact lens purchases is simple with Anagram, and honestly takes just a few minutes.
 There is no processing as the reimbursement goes directly to the patient, and they have already paid us for their purchases.
 So, no deciphering insurance checks and charge-backs!